TheBrimberry/openea/README.md

-# FxChartAI Algorithm Trading EA
+# FxChartAI AI-Agent Trading EA

-FxChartAI Algorithm Trading EA is an open-source Expert Advisor (EA) for MetaTrader 5, designed for algorithmic trading using signals received from FxChartAI.
+FxChartAI AI-Agent Trading EA is an open-source Expert Advisor (EA) for MetaTrader 5, designed for agentic trading using signals received from FxChartAI.
 The EA processes market signals from FxChartAI and implements a structured trading checklist for making trading decisions.
 It now integrates live signal data via API calls (with fallback CSV test mode) and includes advanced trend confirmation, candle tail/trendline analysis, dynamic order management, and robust error handling.
-This project is free to use for both personal and commercial purposes, and we encourage contributions to help improve the algorithm toward achieving 100% accurate trade decisions.
+This project is free to use for both personal and commercial purposes, and we encourage contributions to help improve the agent toward achieving 100% accurate trade decisions.

 ![openea-all-positions_jpg](https://github.com/user-attachments/assets/87e55224-ce66-4869-a4f2-e658e7052973)